searica/ExtraSnapPointsMadeEasy/README.md

 ## Features
 - Allows for manual selection of snap points for both the piece you are placing and the piece you are snapping to.
 - Allows for manual selection of snap points on only the piece being placed.
+- Allows snapping pieces to the world grid.
 - Provides notifications of which snapping mode is active and the snap points selected.
 The location of these notifications can be set in the mod configuration.
 - Automatically determines the type of each build piece and adds extra snap points accordingly.
 - Dynamically updates to configuration changes while in-game.